KowsiyaS/PetCareHub/README.md

 -   **Frontend**: React, Sass, React Router, Axios
 -   **Backend**: Node.js, Express, Knex
 -   **Database**: MySQL
--   **APIs**: Google Maps API, Google Places API, Google Calendar API
+-   **APIs**: Google Maps API, Google Places API, Gemini API
--   **Authentication**: Firebase Authentication
+-   **Authentication**: bcrypt, JWT

 ### APIs

--   **Google Maps API**: To locate nearby veterinary clinics.
 -   **Google Places API**: To get details about veterinary clinics.
 -   **Google Calendar API**: To schedule and manage appointments.
+-   **Google Gemini API**: To use AI chat functionality.

 ### Sitemap

 -   **Home**: Introduction to the app and user login/registration.
--   **Landing Page**: Overview of pets and upcoming appointments.
+-   **Landing Page**: Calendar view of scheduled appointments with option to add reminders.
--   **Find Vets**: Map and list of nearby veterinarians with option to add appointment.
+-   **Find Vets**: Map and list of nearby veterinarians with option to schedule an appointment.
--   **Pet Profiles**: Pet details with option to add medical details.
+-   **Pet Profiles**: Pet details with list of medical records with option to add medical details.
+-   **Upload Record**: Upload medical details for a pet.
--   **Appointments/Reminders**: Calendar view of scheduled appointments with option to add reminders.
+-   **Appointments/Reminders**: Forms to add task or appointments to the calendar..
--   **Pet List**: List of user's pets with option to add pets to your account.
+-   **User Profile**: List of user's pets with option to add pets to your account.

 ### Mockups